hcsullivan12/pixsim/README.md

 ```
 $ alias pix='pixsim -c /path/to/boxtpc.cfg -s test.db -m tpcgeometry.msh'
 ```
 The configuration file *boxtpc.cfg* defines the parameters to use in the various stages of the simulation.
 See *drift_sim/with_grid/boxtpc.cfg* as an example.
 The results will be saved in a database *test.db*.
 Although not every algorithm needs it, the mesh file *tpcgeometry.msh* is passed in using the `-m` flag.
+We will generate this file shortly.
+Each command requires the path to the configuration file, database, and mesh file.

 To view a complete list of available commands, run
 ```